 Albert Outdoor Range

-We’re always excited to build on our range of outdoor furniture and accessories because we feel there’s nothing better than lounging outside throughout the summer months, or indeed whenever the sun decides to rear its golden head.
+We’re always excited to build on our range of garden furniture and accessories because we feel there’s nothing better than lounging outside throughout the summer months, or indeed whenever the sun decides to rear its golden head.
 As Sue says, the Albert 3-Seater Sofa and Armchair are “faux rattan as you’ve never seen it before”.
 In fact, the pieces are actually crafted from weather-resistant rope that’s woven in a crosshatch style for a beautiful yet durable finish.
-“I can see them in an English garden as well as an American poolside,” says Sue.
-It’s the subtlety of the coloring and the soft lines that give the collection this adaptability and make Albert such an all-around star.
+“I can see them in an English garden as well as an American pool terrace,” says Sue.
+It’s the subtlety of the colouring and the soft lines that give the range this adaptability and make Albert such an all-round star.

 Mini Grisewood Wireless Lamp and Shade

 You may be familiar with our Grisewood Table Lamp, a real hero in our range, but this baby version is a one-of-a-kind that we’re incredibly proud to be introducing.
-Its even more petite appearance is pretty in itself, but its practical features—cordless, LED, dimmable, chargeable—are what elevate it to something special and unique.
+Its even more petite appearance is pretty in itself, but its practical features – cordless, LED, dimmable, chargeable – are what elevate it to something special and unique.
 “You can use it outside or in the middle of a dining table, and it’s beautiful.
-It would also make a marvelous present.”
-Being so easy to transport makes the cordless lamp more versatile than anything else in our lighting collection, and its smart style would fit into all sorts of interior and exterior aesthetics, so it’s good news that you can move it wherever you please.
+It would also make a marvellous present.”
+Being so easy to transport makes the cordless lamp more versatile than anything else in our lighting collection, and its smart style would fit into all sorts of interior and exterior aesthetics, so it’s a good job that you can move it wherever you please.